 Levern Darrell Scippio

-Life Coach, Small Business Owner, and Father in Winston-Salem, North Carolina
+Life Coach, Consultant, and Writer in Winston-Salem, North Carolina

 I grew up in a loving household.
 I know my mother and my father.
 Although they were not together for the complete duration of my childhood, they were both accessible.
 No court battles or visitation rights.
 My home life was all I could ask for.
 My struggle came from dealing with how the world viewed me.